Guest Post by: Peter Hamilton, Documentary Business Strategist

 The author, Peter Hamilton (left), on stage at MIPDoc

-Netflix 2023: Selling To NETFLIX & The Streamers!
+Netflix 2024: Selling To NETFLIX & The Streamers!
 Do you have a great documentary idea or an amazing series you know Netflix would love?
 This resource-packed course gives you everything you need to know to win a Netflix or Streamer deal.
-Includes 800+ searchable Netflix database, pitch deck sample, live Q&As and much more!
+Includes 900+ searchable Netflix database, pitch deck sample, live Q&As, Sales Agents list and much more!

 Documentary Success Stories: 50 Case Studies - Get a roadmap of success for your own documentary by learning how other top filmmakers navigated the complex world of production, film financing and distribution.
 Get inside strategies & data from 50+ award-winning documentaries and unscripted projects.